Mobile physical memory security

 6. End notes

 We hope that the security researchers that read our article will recognize these design patterns in systems they encounter; awareness of them means less time spent rediscovering the wheel.
-At the same time, we hope every hardware designer understands why physical memory security is a key element of a good advanced app security strategy, and takes the time to weigh its obvious costs against its numerous benefits; software is never as secure as we hope it would be, and sometimes your hardware is the last line of defense.
+At the same time, we hope every hardware designer understands why physical memory security is a key element of a good advanced mobile app security testing strategy, and takes the time to weigh its obvious costs against its numerous benefits; software is never as secure as we hope it would be, and sometimes your hardware is the last line of defense.

 Thank you for reading.